Public Health Concerns

 How individuals can protect themselves and others

-- Those who have weak or compromised immune systems (i.e., the elderly, the infirmed, infants and young children) should consider avoiding large gatherings.
-In this flu season, this means their obligation to attend Mass is lifted by the bishop.
+Those who have weak or compromised immune systems (i.e., the elderly, the infirmed, infants and young children) should avoid public gatherings.
+These individuals could include the following:

 Additional resources for parishes and parishioners